My hang-gliding love-affair

 We arrived late evening in Chattanooga and took a room in a cheap motel out in the boonies; one that offered water-beds (yes, you get the picture).
 Anyway, we were up early the following morning (the beds were freezing), grabbed a quick breakfast at “Jack-in-the-box”, and headed out to “Lookout Mountain”.

 When we got to the take-off spot, we could see the wind-sock was blowing in the wrong direction, which meant it would be too risky (there’s that word).
-Unfortunately, Lookout Mountain is the only game in town, and you might have to drive hundreds of miles to find another take-off spot; one that’s facing the right direction.
+Unfortunately, Lookout Mountain is the only game in town, and you might have to drive hundreds of miles to find another mountain, with a take-off spot that’s facing the right direction.

-So, that was it then.
+So, that was that then.
 We went back one last time in the afternoon, but the wind never changed direction.
 It was still too risky (there’s that word again).

 Game over, man!